hardyoyo/RodmanPottingerCookbook/recipes/MiddleEasternLentilSoup.md

 valve and blend the soup using an immersion blender.
 For the stove top, you can leave it chunky or blend it as well.
 Taste and adjust the salt and also the water.
 If you like it thinner, add more water and allow it to cook for a few more minutes on sauté mode.
+Like a lot of soups, this one would be improved with about 1t of mushroom powder, and a sprinkle of black garlic, if you have any.
+But those are both optional.